Connorwz/Topic-Modeling-in-Finance/Findings.md

    in_df=0.15, max_df = 0.85: 0.091%
 10. $R^2$ of BERT 2021-2023 future returns, min_df=0.1, max_df = 0.9: 0.082%

-## Comparisons of variations within BERTopic for contemporaneous returns(reduced dimension before clustering is 10 here)
+## Comparisons of variations within BERTopic and LDA for contemporaneous returns(reduced dimension before clustering is 10 here; for LDA, prior Dirichlet parameters $\alpha$ and $\eta$ are default 0.1 and 0.01)
    ### Number of topics is 60:
    * In-sample $R^2$: